xpack/xmake-js/doc/files/xmake.json.md

 If the definitions to be removed did not exist, warnigs are issued.

-If, for a given profile, this array end up empty, and the current folder includes a `package.json`, the `directories.include` definition (an array of strings), if present, is used.
+If, for a given profile, this array ends up empty, and the current folder includes a `package.json`, the `directories.include` definition (an array of strings), if present, is used.
 Otherwise, if the `include` folder is present, it is used; if not, the current folder is used.